Non Clinical Side Hustles (Part II)

 Many clinicians have learned that finding a non-clinical side hustle* that pays enough to be financially viable is challenging.
 If you are a healthcare professional looking to supplement your income with part-time work, then this post is for you.

 Unless you are doing something out of the pure joy of it, it’s normal to have to find a way to get paid for it.
-For example, while we love having this website and writing articles like this, it is free for you in part because you buy CME and other stuff from our partners, like Board Vitals, who then pays us.
+For example, while we love having this website and writing articles like this, blogs on the internet are free for us in part because we buy stuff (including CME in our case) from their partners (ahem).
 Therefore, those who want to support us support our partners.

 You probably already know that your clinical job is one of the highest paying out there.
 And if it’s not, you need a new job.
 A good non clinical side hustle provides a solid monetary return to make up for lost clinical (and personal) time.